 Summary - FMLA entitles an eligible employee to a maximum of twelve workweeks (defined by the employee's normal workweek) of job-protected, unpaid leave in any twelve month period for certain family and medical reasons.
-The twelve-month period is calculated as the twelve month period measured forward from the date of the employee's first FMLA leave usage.
-The FMLA also provides an eligible employee with up to twenty-six weeks of Military Caregiver Leave to care for a covered service member (limited to a single twelve-month period).
-At the conclusion of a leave of absence under the FMLA, the employee will be restored to the position the employee held when the leave began or to an equivalent position with equivalent benefits, pay, and other terms and conditions of employment, provided the employee returns to work immediately following such leave.
+The twelve-month period is a rellingcalculated as the twelve month period measured backwardforward from the date of the employee's first FMLA leave usage.
+The FMLA also provides an eligible employee uses any FMLA leave with up to twenty-six weeks of Military Caregiver Leave to care for a covered service member (limited to a single twelve-month period).
+At the conclusion of a leave of absence under the FMLA, the employee will be restored to the position the employee held when the leave began or to an equivalent position with equivalent benefits, pay, and workingother terms and conditions of employment, provided the employee returns to work immediately following such leave.